-AI has started to replacing six-figure workflows with extremely accurate automation.
+AI has started to replace six-figure workflows with extremely accurate automation.
 Nothing matches its speed, and it continues to be taking over everything from code to creative arts – which is a whole separate debate.

 Most companies overpay for software they barely use.
 It is just total overkill, like using a supercomputer for basic math.
 Salesforce is an undisputed titan, and there are plenty of MRO tools built on top of it.